ejfancher/crypto/cryptanalysis/README.txt

   -p          display possible periods based on repeats found in the text -d          supplementary to -p, display detailed information on the repeats
               found
+  --cmp-pems  output dump of 2 certs, an expir(ing/ed) rootca cert and it's
+              replacement. arguments are the 2 certs in such order

 references: